skupperproject/refdog/terminology.md

 **Listeners** and **connectors** work together to route service connections across the network.
-Listeners provide a local connection endpoint, and connectors specify the processes that handle the service connections.
+Listeners provide a local connection endpoint for remote services.
+Connectors specify the local processes that handle remote service connections.

 Listeners and connectors are linked by matching **routing keys**.
 Connections to a listener with a given routing key are forwarded to